lundjordan/dotfiles/README.md

 Now that pathogen is installed, let's clone some vim plugins into '~/.vim/bundle'.
-NOTE: I should be using git submodules but cloning directly into the bundle dir works good enough.
+NOTE: I should be using git submodules but cloning directly into the bundle dir works well enough.

-These are the following vim plugins I install from there respective github owners (some of these are for dependancies of others):
+These are the following vim plugins I install from their respective github owners (some of these are for dependancies of others):

 ctrlp.vim jedi-vim, python-mode, tlib_vim, vim-addon-mw-utils vim-repeat,